 Part of the St Andrews family of schools, this small school by design for two to 18 year olds has been offering an integrated international and British curriculum to families living in the Eastern Seaboard for over 20 years – and it’s the only school in the region to offer a Dutch stream.

-St Andrews Green Valley is an all-through school for children aged two to 18 years, offering a combination of the English National Curriculum with the International Baccalaureate programme, and offers assessments including IGCSEs and the International Baccalaureate Programme (IBDP).
+St Andrews Green Valley is an all-through school for children aged 2 to 18 years, offering a combination of the National Curriculum for England with the International Baccalaureate programme, and offers assessments including IGCSEs and the International Baccalaureate Programme (IBDP).
 In the school’s own words, it offers “the best of international learning”.
-It’s also the only school in the region to offer a Dutch stream with language lessons from children aged four to 18 years old.
+It’s also the only school in the region to offer a Dutch stream with language lessons from children aged 4 to 18 years old.

 Founded in 1996, St Andrews International School Green Valley is one of Thailand’s oldest international schools.
 It has the benefit of more than 20 years’ experience, which is reflected in its excellent academic record in both IGCSEs and the IBDP.
 It’s a small school by Thai standards, with around 450 students from early years up to Year 13 from more than 35 nationalities.
 According to the school it offers,

 “The close, individual attention offered by a small school, together with the academic and cultural opportunities and outstanding facilities of a far larger one.”